 - Dry & itchy skin

-Early detection is important and regular health screenings are essential in detecting and preventing kidney disease.
-Any primary care physician can administer urine and/or blood tests to test kidney function, and check for risk factors such as high blood pressure (also called hypertension), diabetes, cholesterol, and obesity.
+Regular health screenings are essential in early detecting and preventing kidney disease.
+Any primary care physician can administer urine and/or blood tests to test kidney function, and check for risk factors such as high blood pressure (also called hypertension), diabetes, cholesterol and obesity.

 Leading Causes of Kidney Disease